google/docsy/userguide/content/en/docs/adding-content/repository-links.md

 {{% /alert %}}

-## Last-modified page meta data
+## Last-modified page metadata

-To have page-source meta data displayed at the bottom of documentation pages and blog posts, set the following configuration parameter to `true`.
+To have page-source metadata displayed at the bottom of documentation pages and blog posts, set the following configuration parameter to `true`.
 A last-modified page note looks something like this: